remingtonsexton/BADASS3/README.md

 ## Non-MANGA IFU Cube Data

-The []() notebook, similarly illustrates how to fit a generic cube data, similar to how non-SDSS spectra are fit in BADASS.
+The []() notebook, similarly illustrates how to fit generic cube data, similar to how non-SDSS spectra are fit in BADASS.
 The user must provide some basic information about the data, but BADASS handles the data as standard NumPy arrays.

 Here are some results of the Rodeo Cube (MUSE subcube of NGC 1386) from the [Large-Volume Spectroscopic Analyses of AGN and Star Forming Galaxies in the Era of JWST](https://www.stsci.edu/contents/events/stsci/2022/march/large-volume-spectroscopic-analyses-of-agn-and-star-forming-galaxies-in-the-era-of-jwst) workshop, during which BADASS and its new features were showcased:
 ![_](https://github.com/remingtonsexton/BADASS3/blob/master/figures/LVS_rodeo_example.png)